Frisbee sports: Guts

 Guts or Guts Frisbee is a disc sport inspired by dodgeball, involving teams throwing a flying disc (rather than balls) at members of the opposing team.
-One to five team members stand in a line facing the opposing team across the court, with the two teams lined up parallel to each other.
-Which team begins play is determined "flipping the disc", an action similar to a coin toss, but using the disc itself.
+One to five team members stand in a line facing the opposing team across the court, with the two teams lined up in parallel.
+Which team begins play is determined by "flipping the disc", an action similar to a coin toss, but using the disc itself.
 One member of the team is then selected to start play.

 That member then raises an arm to indicate readiness to throw, at which point the members of the opposing team freeze in position.
 If the thrower misses the "scoring area" (a demarcated area a bit larger than the space occupied by the opposing team), the receiving team scores a point.
-If a member of the receiving team catches the disc cleanly, neither team scores a point.
+If a player on the receiving team catches the disc, neither team scores a point.
 If the throw is within the scoring area and the receiving team fails to catch, or catches but drops the disc, the throwing team gets a point.
 The receiving team then picks up the disc and becomes the throwing team.
 The receiving team must catch the disc cleanly in one hand, and may not move from position until after the disc leaves the hand of the thrower.
 The disc may not be trapped between the hand and any other part of the body, including the other hand.
 This frequently results in a challenging sequence of "tips" or "bobbles", which are rebounds of the disc off of receivers' hands or body to slow the disc down and keep it in play until it can be caught.
 This often involves multiple players on the receiving team.

 Play continues until at least 21 points have been scored by one of the teams and there is a difference in score of at least 2 points.

 Double Disc Court

 Double disc court (DDC) invented and introduced by Frisbee Hall of Fame inductee Jim Palmeri of Rochester, NY, is a sport played with two flying discs.
 Two teams of two players each stand in their own courts.
 The goal is to defend a court from an attack by the opposing team.
 Two identical square courts are located on a level playing field of grass measuring 13 meters on a side.
 The distance between the courts is 17 meters.
 Attacks are made in two ways: by throwing a disc in play into the opponents' court in an attempt to have the disc come to rest within that court without ever having touched out-of-bounds, or by causing both discs to be touched by a player or players on the opposing team at the same time (called a "double").
 A team scores a point whenever they make a successful attack or whenever an opponent throws a disc out-of-bounds.
-The first team to score the requisite number of points as determined by the competitive format wins the game.
+The first team to score the requisite number of points as determined by the competitive format, wins the game.